gmarciano/heroku-test/README.md

 <br>

 ## Things to improve
+- [ ] Add error handling (try/catch and error feedback)
+- [ ] Create my own list component and remove vueperslides
 - [ ] Change the 'Comming out' layout
 - [ ] Create a loading response while searching
 - [ ] Create a filter for movie genre on click
-- [ ] Create a language manager
+- [ ] Create a language switcher
-- [ ] Create my own list component and remove vueperslides

 <br>